Code-Institute-Submissions/RhysPollardDevelopment-Data-centric_milestone_AprResub/README.md

 ---
 ## Live Site
-The live deployed demo is hosted by Heroku and can be found here.
+The live deployed demo is hosted by Heroku and can be found [here](http://data-centric-milestone-rhys.herokuapp.com/home).

 ---
 ## User Experience
-WEBSITE NAME was designed as a website for people interested in outdoors walking to find and follow user input walking routes.
+Cornish Walks was designed as a website for people interested in outdoors walking to find and follow user input walking routes.
 Equally, users may input and store their own walking routes for others to read and follow.
 This site is tailored to walkers as many sites are, but was also meant to be focussed on more locally known walks and routes which may not be known to more commercial websites.

 ### User Stories